LLNL/RAJA/docs/sphinx/user_guide/feature/resource.rst

 All methods listed above near the beginning of the RAJA resource discussion return an event object so users can access the event associated with the method call.
-This allows one to set up dependencies between resource objects and operations and define and control asynchronous execution patterns.
+This allows one to set up dependencies between resource objects and operations, as well as define and control asynchronous execution patterns.

 .. note:: An Event object is only created if a user explicitly sets the event
           returned by the ``RAJA::forall`` call to a variable.
 This avoids